pump-io/pump.io/README.md

 * *uploaddir* If you want to enable file uploads, set this to the full path of a local directory.
 It should be writeable and readable by the 'serverUser'.
+* *debugClient* For developers, if you're debugging the Web interface and you want to use the non-minified version of the JavaScript libraries, set this to `true`.
+Defaults to `false`, which is what people should use in production.

 ## Bugs